Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

-Kentucky Distracted Driving Accident Attorneys
+Distracted Driving Accident

-If you or a loved one suffer severe injury because someone made the decision to drive while distracted, the attorneys at Wilt Injury Lawyers want to help.
+If you or a loved one suffers severe injury because someone made the decision to drive while distracted, the attorneys at Wilt Injury Lawyers want to help.
 Our dedicated car accident lawyers have decades of experience helping the people of Kentucky secure financial compensation after they are injured due to another’s negligent actions.
 You should not have to deal with medical expenses and lost paychecks after someone else causes you harm.
 Contact our attorneys in Lexington or Louisville today.

-What is distracted driving?
+What is Distracted Driving?

-The Centers for Disease Control and Prevention (CDC) discusses distracted driving as part of its Transportation Safety awareness campaign.
+The Centers for Disease Control and Prevention (CDC) discusses distracted driving as part of its Transportation Safety Awareness campaign.
 They list some startling statistics regarding car accidents caused by distracted driving:

 • 424,000 people were injured in crashes involving distracted drivers in 2019